ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 flow = 'flow_example' # String | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). opts = {
   x_session_token: 'x_session_token_example', # String | The Session Token of the Identity performing the settings flow.
-  cookie: 'cookie_example', # String | CSRF Cookie  The CSRF cookie for browsers flow.
+  cookie: 'cookie_example', # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected.
   submit_self_service_login_flow_body: OryClient::SubmitSelfServiceLoginFlowWithLookupSecretMethodBody.new({lookup_secret: 'lookup_secret_example', method: 'method_example'}) # SubmitSelfServiceLoginFlowBody |
 }